zanton123/PreprocessReads/README.md

 	-dev, -Dev ... specify CUDA device to use (can be used repeatedly for selecting multiple GPUs, if not specified an automatic search for GPUs with compute capability 3.5 and 6 GB memory is performed)

+Multithreaded CPU version only:

+	-Threads ..... specify the number of CPU threads to use.
+An integer between 1 and 64 is expected as argument.
+	               If not specified a preset is used [default 8].

 Algorithm selection:

 	/TA .......... select adaptor trimming only (can be also used BEFORE option /gRNA to avoid quality trimming)